Dufu Pavilion, set in an environment of archaic landscape architecture, was built in honor of Du Fu, a poet who lived in the Tang Dynasty (618-907).

 The ground area of Dufu Pavilion, which opened to the public in September, 2005, exceeds 6,000 square meters, and includes a 3,800 sq m hall, four stories or 18 meters high.

 The hall was designed around the poems Du Fu created in Hunan, and his influence on Hunan culture.

-The terrace on the first storey is suspended 5 meters over the Xiang River.
-The north and south corridors in Dufu Pavilion are corridors with poem tablets.
-Both sides of the column are carved with Tufu’s poems for people to study.
-Within the corridor, there are decorations of fan-shaped verandas, zigzag verandas and stone tablets.
+The terrace on the first story is suspended five meters over the Xiang River.
+The north and south corridors house poem tablets.
+Both sides of the story's columns are carved with Du's poems for people to study.

-On the third storey is a themed exhibition of Dufu’s life.
-In the form of poems and painting, the exhibition focuses on Dufu’s poems during his three years' stay in Hunan.
-These poems express his plight of being sick and lonely in his old years, and also his great concern about his country and people.
-The exhibition consists of six themes: his lineage, his travel experiences, poems stating ambitions, history of his poems, spirit of Hunan, and glories.
-Over one hundred items in total, including image materials, paintings with poems, different editions of Tufu’s poems and other material objects, are planned to be exhibited.
+On the third story is a themed exhibition of the poet's life, focusing on the conditions he faced during his three years' stay in Hunan as described in his poems.
+These express his plight of being sick and lonely in his old age, and also his great concern about his country and people.
+The exhibition consists of six themes: his lineage, his travel experiences, his ambitions, history of his poems, the honors he gained, and the spirit of Hunan.
+Over one hundred items, including images, paintings based on poems, different editions of Du's works and other objects from his life are on show.

 The fourth story is called the "Collected Refined Works' Pavilion".
 It consists of three parts, namely a model exhibition area, an area for making friends through literature, and a visitors' rest area.
 Selected products are also on sale in this area.
 Paintings on the surrounding walls depict stories of famous people from Changsha's history such as Qu Yuan and Jia Yi.